ibm-cloud-docs/code-risk-analyzer-cli-plugin/cra-cli.md

 You can use the CLI to complete the following tasks:

 * Generate a Bill of Materials (BOM) file that lists the dependencies and available license information of all third-party OS packages and application packages.
 You can also generate this output in CycloneDX-specific format.
 * Discover vulnerabilities in packages that are listed in the BOM file.
-You can also view the generated report in CycloneDX-specific format, or use vulnerability auto-remediation for Node.js applications.
+You can also view the generated report in CycloneDX-specific format, or use vulnerability auto-remediation for Node.js, Maven, or Gradle applications.
 * Analyze a Terraform plan for compliance with certain rules.
 * Analyze Kubernetes files for compliance with certain rules.